Improbable-AI/Improbable-AI.github.io/posts/2026-06-30-constrained-rl.md

 1. Solve for $\pi$ using the reward $\tilde r$ using any model-free RL algorithm.
 2. Update each Lagrange multiplier using the gradient step $\nabla\lambda_i= \mathbb E_\pi[\sum_t\gamma^tc_i(s_t,a_t)]$

-This is the most standard way to handle CRL ([Borkar et al. 2005](https://www.sciencedirect.com/science/article/pii/S0167691104001276?casa_token=VhQ5ghdt1ogAAAAA:MyWhCsrltqnTRuGnKOt80euQiJUbbZ0i81CHmypB31w1gOPlopPnrbu_2VdRDCqSA5hUdXVG2A), [Tessler et al. 2019](https://arxiv.org/pdf/1805.11074)) , and what people usually mean when they say “solving with Lagrangian”.
+This is the most standard way to handle CRL ([Borkar et al. 2005](https://www.sciencedirect.com/science/article/pii/S0167691104001276?casa_token=VhQ5ghdt1ogAAAAA:MyWhCsrltqnTRuGnKOt80euQiJUbbZ0i81CHmypB31w1gOPlopPnrbu_2VdRDCqSA5hUdXVG2A), [Tessler et al. 2019](https://arxiv.org/pdf/1805.11074)) , and what people usually mean when they say "solving with Lagrangian".
 Usually, step 1 will not be solved until convergence, but only for a few optimization steps (see [Paternain et al. 2022](https://arxiv.org/pdf/1911.09101) for an analysis of this approximation).

 <aside>
 💡